arnomalone/Color-Switch/README.md

 - Revive: The user can revive if he/she has enough stars (10 stars per revival) and feels like continuing or start afresh otherwise.

 ## Design Patterns
-1. Singleton: Instance of the final database which stores data of several games is limited to one as there is no need of multiple databases.
+1. Singleton - Instance of the final database which stores data of several games is limited to one as there is no need of multiple databases.
 2. Iterator - Ensured ordered accessing of the list of saved games in the database while loading into different menu screens.
 3. Facade - Hidden complexities of various in-game components and menus using facade based implementation.
+- Threading - All the in-game animations are done using AnimationTimers each being an individual thread in JVM

 ## Screenshots from the game